 Railways Big and Small Help Deliver Canada’s Amazing Products to the World

-Canada’s freight rail industry is the backbone of our economy, transporting more than $320 billion worth of goods each year on a network that runs from coast to coast.
+Canada’s freight rail industry is the backbone of our economy, transporting more than $320 billion worth of goods each year on a network that runs from coast to coast to coast.
 Our freight railways serve customers in almost every part of the Canadian economy: from manufacturing, to the agricultural, natural resource, wholesale and retail sectors.

 Helping Canadian Businesses Compete—and Win—in the Global Marketplace